You’ve just been issued a new phone number, and it’s already showing up as spam.

 Why is this happening?

-The algorithm accurately says, “Hey this number with little to no usage is suddenly making lots of calls!”
-And while that’s often a sign of foul play, in this instance it’s an inaccurate warning.
+The algorithm accurately says, “Hey, this number with little to no usage is suddenly making lots of calls!”
+And while that’s often a sign of foul play, it’s an inaccurate warning in this instance.

-Like a car engine, your numbers need to be slowly warmed.
+Like a car engine, your numbers need to be warmed up.

-Then upon building up to consistent usage, the Carriers recognize that everything is fine.
+Over time, and with consistent usage, the carriers recognize that everything is fine.